- John McAfee has become one of the best-known Bitcoin supporters in the last year, but his story goes far deeper than being a crypto expert.

 Finally, he got involved with a mysterious tech company called MGT Technologies, which invested in games and cybersecurity, but also in a small drugmaker.
 Soon enough, McAfee left the company, which is when he developed an interest in digital currencies.

-He developed a particular interest in Bitcoin and had made some of the most bullish claims to date, stating that Bitcoin will hit $500,000 by 2020.
-While there is no way of knowing whether or not this will happen, many consider him a tech genius, which is why many have taken his predictions to be extreme, but possible.
+He developed a particular interest in Bitcoin and had made some of the most bullish claims to date, stating that Bitcoin will hit $1,000,000 by 2020.
+And if not – he will eat his di** (evidence ahead).
+While there is no way of knowing whether or not this will happen, many consider him a tech genius, which is why many had taken his predictions to be extreme, but possible.